abhilashjp/lookupapp/docs/country/tax-id-number/united-kingdom.md

 ## VAT Number
 The tax identification number in UK is called VAT number.
 The format is as follows.
 VAT number has either 9 or 12 numbers, sometimes with ‘GB’ at the start, like 123456789 or GB123456789.
 You can check the validity of UK VAT number from the official [HMRC site](https://www.gov.uk/check-uk-vat-number) or a Vat validation provider like _[Lookuptax](https://lookuptax.com/)_.

+## Unique Taxpayer Reference (UTR)

+"UTR" stands for Unique Taxpayer Reference.
+The UTR is a 10-digit code that is unique to each taxpayer or entity registered with His Majesty's Revenue and Customs (HMRC).
+It is used to identify individuals, partnerships, and companies for tax purposes.
+The UTR is an essential component when communicating with HMRC, filing tax returns, and managing various tax-related matters.
+It's important to keep the UTR secure and readily accessible, especially when engaging in activities that involve taxation in the UK

 ----